ArthegaAsdweri/WoW-5e-RPG/core-rules/world-of-warcraft-5e-rpg.md

 10 + your Agility modifier + your Spirit modifier.

 #### Desperate Prayer
-Starting at 1st level, you may rapidly recover your mana by invoking powers from beyond.
-You can use your action and bonus action on your turn to regain mana as if completed a short rest (or rested for one hour).
+Starting at 1st level, you may rapidly recover your mana by invoking your diety in a desperate prayer.
+You can use your action and bonus action on your turn to regain up to 20 mana points.

-You can use this feature a number of times equal to half your proficiency bonus.
-You regain expended uses when you finish a long rest.
-While using this feature, your connection to your chosen power guards you, imposing disadvantage on attack rolls made against you, and granting you advantage to saving throws until the start of your turn in the next round.
+You replenish your reserve of power when you finish a long rest.
+While using this feature, holy power suffuses you, imposing disadvantage on attack rolls made against you, and granting you advantage to saving throws until the start of your turn in the next round.

-Alternatively, if you use this during a short rest or when you are below one-quarter your maximum mana point pool, you are treated as if you rested for two hours instead of one.
-This is atop the mana you regain for the normal rest.

 #### Channel Divinity
 At 2nd level, you gain the ability to channel divine energy directly from your deity, using that